honsontran/leip-docs/content/Installation/Installing LEIP SDK.md

 	export LICENSE_KEY=key/<license_key>
 	export LEIP_WORKSPACE=/path/to/leip-tutorials/notebooks
 	```
 3. Login to our Docker repository.
-Then use the user credentials obtained from [[Installing LEIP SDK#Step 1 Get Access to our Container Repository]].
+Then use the user credentials obtained from [[Installing LEIP SDK#Step 1 Access our Container Repository]].
+You'll have to manually copy and paste the variables listed below.
 	```bash
 	$ docker login repository.latentai.com
 	Username: $REPOSITORY_TOKEN_NAME